-I am studying the relationship of New Guinea Singing Dogs as companion animals.
-New Guinea Singing Dogs are special because they live in Papua New Guinea as wild dogs and village dogs, in Europe and North America in zoos, and in North America as companion animals.
-Previous studies have only documented the lives of New Guinea Singing Dogs in the wild and in zoos with some sparse information about village dogs.
+I am currently studying the relationships of New Guinea Singing Dogs living as companion animals.
+New Guinea Singing Dogs are unique because they live in Papua New Guinea as wild dogs and village dogs, in Europe and North America in zoos, and in North America as companion animals.
+Previous research has only documented the lives of New Guinea Singing Dogs in the wild and in zoos with some sparse information about village dogs.
 At the time of this research there are no published papers on New Guinea Singing Dogs as companion animals.

 Thesis title: “Owner-reported attachment and behavior characteristics of New Guinea singing dogs living as companion animals “